knightlandz2k4/landz-samplerepo/README.md

 # Example Repository
 This is a sample repo, hello world!
 Welcome to my very first repository.
-This is an additional inforamtion.
+This is an additional information.
-I added thid text here.
+I added this text here.